The Four Phases of Medical Device Product Development LifecycleAriel

 In the context of medical device product development lifecycle, the term technology transfer refers to effectively transferring all of the knowledge gained from the conception, design and development phases, to the mass production phase.
 Within this scope, the New Product Introduction (NPI) methodology is used, which aims to optimize the production process without compromising quality, by means of:

-● Streamlining the supply chain for achieving both consistent delivery times, as well as competitive purchase cost for every BOM item of the medical device.
+- Streamlining the supply chain for achieving both consistent delivery times, as well as the competitive purchase cost for every BOM item of the medical device.

 4. Mass Manufacturing of a Medical Device Product